January 17, 2025 3:16 am

 Tipping Currency

-It’s advisable to tip in the local currency, Egyptian pounds (LE), as it is more convenient for the recipient and generally costs you less.
+Tip in the local currency, Egyptian pounds (LE), for convenience and lower costs.
 If you prefer using foreign currency, dollars are an acceptable alternative.
 Opt for small denominations such as $1, $2, $5, or $10 for convenience.

 Standard Tips for Bartenders